brandaholic91/campaign-os/docs/tech-spec.md

 - [ ] UNIQUE constraint prevents duplicate strategies
 - [ ] Preview summary is editable
 - [ ] Existing messages table still functional
+- [ ] All API endpoints work with Anthropic provider (backward compatibility)
+- [ ] All API endpoints work with OpenAI provider (if configured)
+- [ ] All API endpoints work with Google provider (if configured)
+- [ ] All API endpoints work with Ollama provider (if configured and running)
+- [ ] Provider switching via environment variable works without code changes
+- [ ] Streaming works correctly for all providers
+- [ ] CopilotKit integration works with all providers

 ---